eth-cscs/production/data_science/theano/README.md

 ................
 ```

-The test runs for quite a while, but important is that the GPU is correctly recognized.
+For a rough sanity check whether Theano is working it is suffiant to verify that
+the GPU is correctly recognized (first line).
+The full test is usually not
+needed.

-### Test using the LeNet demo model
+### Testing LeNet demo model

 A more elaborate test is to actually train a model using the GPU.
 We can, e.g.,
 use the LeNet demo model from deeplearining.net: